vanHeemstraSystems/tableplus/README.md

 Based on "TablePlus - Getting Started" at https://tableplus.com/blog/2018/04/getting-started-with-tableplus.html

-Based on "getting Started with Directus" at https://youtu.be/viURaw3oiBA
+Based on "Getting Started with Directus" at https://youtu.be/viURaw3oiBA

 ## 100 - Introduction